- Anyone affected by YMCA Finland’s work or projects has a right to complain.

 How will a complaint at YMCA Finland be handled?

-In case of suspected fraud, corruption, harassment, or abuse reported by staff, volunteers or third parties to YMCA Finland, the complaints will be forwarded to the National General Secretary and a designated staff member.
-After a review, the complaints will be delegated to the correctly person(s) who will follow up on the case.
+In case of suspected fraud, corruption, harassment, or abuse reported by staff, volunteers or third parties to YMCA Finland, the complaints will be first sent to an email address which a designated staff member, Programme Officer Liisa Nerg only has access to.
+The complaints will then reviewed by her and the National General Secretary Juha Virtanen.
+After the preview, the complaints will be delegated to the correctly person(s) who will follow up on the case.
 According to the complaint, other members of the staff or of the board will take part in examining and assessing the complaints.

 The designated members of the staff and/or board will assess the allegation(s) and consider whether to launch an investigation.
-Feedback on whether the incident will be investigated further will be given to the complainant, if he/ she has identified themselves.
+Feedback on whether the incident will be investigated further will be given to the complainant(s), if they have identified themselves.
 After concluding the case, the follow-up will meet the Finnish and/or local laws in the country where the incident has taken place.
 YMCA Finland will do its utmost best to ensure the safety of the person who has brought up the concern.

 YMCA is open and inclusive for all people regardless of their ability, age, culture, ethnicity, gender, race, religion, sexual orientation and socioeconomic background as declared in the Value Statement on Inclusion.